fairagro/D4.4.1_SciWIn_concept/report.md

 ![New ecosystem sketch\label{newecosystem}](system.svg){ width=15cm}

-The main areas of sctivity of Measure 4.4 / SciWIn can therefore be listed as follows:
+The main areas of activity of Measure 4.4 / SciWIn can therefore be listed as follows:

 1. **The SciWIn-Client**
   - effortless recording of computational workflows in CWL
-  - remote execution of computational workflows
+  - local and remote execution of computational workflows
   - local management of multiple workflows
+  - import of workflows from remote sources
+  - export of workflows to remote targets

+2. **SciWIn-Hub**
+  - sharing of computational workflows (up- and download)
   - authorization against an AAI
-2. **SciWIn-Hub**
-  - sharing of computational workflows
-  - collaboration platform for computational work
   - make workflows available for harvesting by FAIRagro-Search / Middleware
+  - stage workflows for publication on platforms such as [workflowhub.eu](workflowhub.eu), [https://workflow.earth/](https://workflow.earth/), [zenodo.org](zenodo.org).
+  - visualization of workflow-graphs
+  - graphical selectiona and manipulation

 3. **Reana cluster**
   - Remote execution of computational workloads
+  - Capturing of output to produce complete Workflow Run RO-Crates [WRROC, @leo2024]
+  - Access management for computational ressources

 ## SciWIn components - details